SettleMint

 Understand how invited users, admin-created users, administrators, and investors complete DALP onboarding.

-DALP onboarding connects a platform account to the wallet, ONCHAINID, organization, and verification state the user needs for regulated asset activity.
-The path depends on how the account was created and whether the user only holds assets or also administers the platform.
+DALP onboarding links a platform account to the wallet, ONCHAINID, and verified status a user needs to hold or manage regulated assets.
+The path you follow depends on how the profile was created and whether the user holds assets, administers the platform, or both.

 Choose the right onboarding path